About the Collections

 Researchers can access these materials by contacting the Society to make a research appointment.

 The Portsmouth Historical Society’s artifact collection consists of agricultural instruments, medical equipment, art, general housewares and textiles.
 Stone tools used by the Wampanoag or Narragansett Indians and a pair of crutches used by an injured soldier recovering at the military hospital in Portsmouth during the Civil War are among some of the Society’s more unique items.

 A collection of cannonballs offer a stark reminder of a brief but thunderous time on Aquidneck Island.
-A Stieff teddy bear and a variety of other children’s toys and games are part of the more playful aspects of this diverse collection.
+A Steiff teddy bear and a variety of other children’s toys and games are part of the more playful aspects of this diverse collection.
 Recent archaeological acquisitions offer additional perspective into a part of Portsmouth’s past only recently uncovered.

 The library maintains both a reference and a rare book collection focused primarily on Portsmouth history.
 Texts include 19th century children’s textbooks, religious works written by the Society of Friends and overall United States history.